Benjamin-C/BreadboardBuddy/README.md

 ### VBUS
 This is the power domain that powers the voltage regulators.
 It is powered by EXT if it is present, or USB.
 It is not accessible externally.

+# Credits
+* The center positive symbol came from [Wikipedia](https://en.m.wikipedia.org/wiki/File:Polarity_marking_center_positive.svg).
+The image is in the public domain.
+* The firmware is built on top of [CircuitPython](https://circuitpython.org/)